stephaneAG/terminalog/README.md

 ```

 ## Bash:
-The Bash script, while rather hacky, gets most of the job done, but has currently a 'half dynamic' response.
+The Bash script, while rather hacky, gets most of the job done, ~~but has currently a 'half dynamic' response~~.
 ```bash
 ./localServer.sh
 ```
-In other words, it misses some nc mumbo-jumbo tricks [& some fifo ?] to respond after parsing stuff, see for yourself :/ ;p
+~~In other words, it misses some nc mumbo-jumbo tricks [& some fifo ?] to respond after parsing stuff~~ It now handles stuff using backpipes fifo redirections, is able to build the response dynamically, and 'll later handle POST reqs as well -> see for yourself :/ ;p

+[ old code ]
 ```bash
 # ( .. )